 The foundational flaw in AGI is the “G”: General.
 The concept assumes that human intelligence is a universal baseline against which all synthetic intelligence should be measured.
 But human intelligence is not general at all; it is highly specialized.

 I am not alone in this view.
 Yann LeCun, Meta’s Chief AI Scientist, has publicly called the concept of artificial general intelligence “complete BS,” precisely because human intelligence is inherently specialized.
 We are optimized for a very specific evolutionary niche.
-If you look at raw computation, a pocket calculator from the 1980s is vastly superior to the human brain.
+If you look at raw numerical computation, a pocket calculator from the 1980s is vastly superior to the human brain.

 If you look at nature, the idea of human intellectual supremacy gets even blurrier.
 While our particular brand of intelligence often differentiates us from animals, it doesn’t always make us objectively more “intelligent” in every context.
 A bird’s navigational intelligence, for instance, far surpasses that of most humans.
 (Read “If Nietzsche Were a Narwhal: What Animal Intelligence Reveals About Human Stupidity” for more examples and details).